will-ch-h/SpotSMTC/README.md

     c.
 Tick Web API
     d.
 Note the Client ID
 2. Run with -c -i and -j flags once
-    ``` SpotSMTC.exe -c C:/Path/To/Config -i ClientID -j ```
+    ``` SpotSMTC.exe -c C:\Path\To\Config -i ClientID -j ```
-    a.
-A browser window should open asking to authenticate
+    &nbsp; A browser window should open asking to authenticate
 3. Run only with -c afterwards!

+If you want to have the service run in the background on startup:
+&nbsp; Add a shortcut in shell:startup where the target is ```C:Path\To\SpotSMTC.exe -c C:\Path\To\ConfigDir```
+&nbsp; You can set the name of the app and icon shown in the media controller by renaming the shortcut and/or changing the icon.

 | Short | Long              | Description                                                                                                 |
 | :---- | :---------------- | :---------------------------------------------------------------------------------------------------------- |